Sextuple Quadraphonic Spatial Director

 - Audio input and output signal level indicators (-16dB min. indication)

-- Audio jacks available as Switchcraft 3.5mm minijack or Tini-Jax®
+- Audio jacks are genuine Switchcraft 3.5mm minijack (Tini-Jax® available by special order)

 - Banana jacks use Johnson / Cinch banana connectors